If you are using Weiser locks for your home or office, I am sure you have faced some Weiser lock problems.

 - Ensure the batteries are installed correctly and the cover is closed tightly.
 If you find a loose or missing screw, this will prevent the battery cover from closing properly.

 - Try resetting the Weiser powerbolt 1.
 When done, the LED indicator light will turn green, indicating that it has been successfully reset.

-- If you have tried all of the above steps and your Weiser Powerbolt 1 has not responded, please contact Weiser Support.
+- If you have tried the above steps and your Weiser Powerbolt 1 has not responded, please get in touch with Weiser Support.